 Signs that your child may need a mental health day.

-Because kids don’t have the language to adequately express how they are feeling or that they need a break, it will be up to you to look for signs.
+Because kids don’t have the language to express how they feel or need a break adequately, it will be up to you to look for signs.

 Don’t waste the day on the couch.

 RELATED: Fun Mother-Daughter Date Ideas

 While staying in your jammies and binging on the couch might sound like a good idea, it does little to nothing to change their mood.

 If you do allow your kiddo to take a day off, get out in the world and explore it together.
 Go ahead and sleep in, take your time getting ready, but then get out of the house and do something.

 This could be a trip to a nearby city, a walk in the park, or maybe a little retail therapy.
 Not only will this help lift their spirits, but it will also give you some one-on-one time with your kiddo.

 Who knows, maybe they will open and tell you what is going on if there is anything.

 So to the mamas out there wondering if it is okay to let their child take a day off here and there; the answer is YES.
 A thousand times YES!

 What are your thoughts on mental health days for kids?
 What would you do with your kiddo on a mental health day?
 Let us know in the comments.